leeseomin/CodeCollector/README.md

    - The content of each file is included in the Markdown document along with the file path and language type.
    - The merged Markdown document is saved in the "merged" directory with the name "repo_name.md".

-3. Automatically incorporates text from related arxiv papers linked in the readme into the merged markdown file (if such papers exist).
+3. Automatically incorporates text from related arxiv papers linked in the readme into the merged markdown file (if such paper links exist).
    - If the readme.md file for the GitHub project contains any links to related papers on https://arxiv.org/, the tool will automatically detect these links, download the corresponding PDF files using wget, extract the text content from the PDFs, and append this extracted text to the merged markdown file